DinMo

 Reactivation campaigns

-Targeting inactive customers, reactivation campaigns or "win-back campaigns," are another key use case.
-Through personalized emails, push notifications, or SMS messages, these campaigns aim to remind customers of the attractiveness of your offer.
-Special offers, promotions, or reminders of past purchases are among the techniques used to encourage them to reconnect with purchase actions.
+Targeting inactive customers, reactivation campaigns or "win-back campaigns", are another key use case.
+Through personalised emails, push notifications, or SMS messages, these campaigns aim to remind customers of the attractiveness of your offer.

 Conclusion